paulyang0125/SocialMiner/README.md

 -	Install all dependent packages by pip
 -	Start your mongo database.
 -	Put the frontend with any http server
 -	Simply start backend REST server (it support http server already) by the following command

+'''

+$bash utilities/startbackend.sh

+'''

-You can run or modify [*the shell script*]() to ease the booting process of the backend server.
+You can run or modify [*the shell script*](https://github.com/paulyang0125/SocialMiner/blob/master/backend/utilities/startbackend.sh) to ease the booting process of the backend server.

 ## Demo:
 [Live demo for using social miner to browse the facebook post in topic-based fashion and emotional degree for each post](https://chrome.google.com/webstore/detail/social-network-miner/lplokjcgfmgiogkkicgmbdhnnkihbejc)